buhrmi/buhrmi/README.md

 ## Hi there

 This is buhrmi, a freelancing web developer specializing in Ruby on Rails and Svelte.
-Come join me on my [Twitch channel](https://twitch.tv/einbuhrmi) where you can find me working on the projects below.

 ### Current projects